randomperson189/ZSBots/README.md

 # ZSBots
 These are Bots I'm making for the Garry's Mod Zombie Survival gamemode.
-I'm making them as a spiritual successor to AZBot and D3Bot cause those ones aren't really that great.

 If the bots aren't moving then type 'nav_generate' into the console.